Herzogtum Lauenburg – Stormarn-Süd

 Herzogtum Lauenburg – Stormarn-Süd (English: Duchy of Lauenburg – Stormarn-South) is an electoral constituency (German: Wahlkreis) represented in the Bundestag.
 It elects one member via first-past-the-post voting.
 Under the current constituency numbering system, it is designated as constituency 10.
 It is located in southern Schleswig-Holstein, comprising most of the Herzogtum Lauenburg district and southern parts of the Stormarn district.

 Herzogtum Lauenburg – Stormarn-Süd was created for the 1976 federal election.
-Since 2021, it has been represented by Nina Scheer of the Social Democratic Party (SPD).
+From 2021 to 2025, it has been represented by Nina Scheer of the Social Democratic Party (SPD).
+Since 2025 it is been represented by Henri Schmidt of the CDU.

 Geography

 Herzogtum Lauenburg – Stormarn-Süd is located in southern Schleswig-Holstein.
-As of the 2021 federal election, it contains the all of the Herzogtum Lauenburg district with the exception of the Amt of Berkenthin and the former Amt of Sandesneben (now part of Sandesneben-Nusse).
+As of the 2021 federal election, it contains all of the Herzogtum Lauenburg district with the exception of the Amt of Berkenthin and the former Amt of Sandesneben (now part of Sandesneben-Nusse).
 It also includes the southern part of Stormarn district, specifically the Ämter of Siek and Trittau and the urban municipalities of Ahrensburg, Barsbüttel, Glinde, Großhansdorf, Oststeinbek, and Reinbek.